wei/thread-it/docs/CONTRIBUTING.md

 server:

 1. Ensure the bot runs without errors using `python bot.py`.
-2. Verify that replies are converted to threads and that attachments and embeds are preserved.
+2. Verify that replies are converted to threads with proper embed attribution showing the author's avatar and display name.
+3. Confirm that attachments and embeds are preserved, and that the original reply author is added as a thread participant.
-3. Check the console output for warnings or exceptions.
+4. Check the console output for warnings or exceptions.

 ## 📤 Submitting Changes